SemMTM/sems-financial-tracker/README.md

     - Leading and trailing blank cells to ensure proper weekday alignment
 - The `CalendarView` component maps over this grid to render each day in the correct position using a responsive CSS Grid layout.
 - Each day is represented as a tile with date, income, and expenditure displayed using colored badges.
+- The current day is highlighted, providing instant visual orientation no matter which month the user is viewing.
+- Days outside the selected month are visually greyed out, maintaining structure while helping users focus only on current-month data.
 - Data is fetched from the `/calendar-summary/` API via Axios and rendered dynamically when the user navigates between months using prev/next controls.
 - `useCalendar()` context manages the selected date and navigation logic (previous/next month), ensuring global state sync.